cesarsotovalero/cesarsotovalero.github.io/_posts/2020/2020-01-06-deploying-to-maven-central.md

 <figure class="jb_picture">
-{% responsive_image path: img/posts/2020/mdg.png alt:"Excerpt of 1% of the whole graph of Maven artifacts" %}
+{% responsive_image width: "100%" border: "0px solid #808080" path: img/posts/2020/mdg.png alt: "Excerpt of 1% of the whole graph of Maven artifacts" %}
   <figcaption class="stroke">
 &#169; Excerpt of 1% of the Maven Dependency Graph of software artifacts. <a href="https://dl.acm.org/doi/10.1109/MSR.2019.00060">Source</a>.
 </figcaption>